 Nick Wood - Wimbledon PCC Representative

-I have two children at St Matthews and have been lucky enough to be a Governor since 2017.
-Having spent my career working in Banking, I was naturally asked to join the Finance & Premises Committee and oversee the Maintenance Fund.
+I have one child currently at St Matthews and one who has been right through the school and moves to secondary school in September 2020.
+Both have enjoyed a wonderful experience at the school.
+I've been lucky enough to be a Governor since 2017 and still learn something new at every governors meeting.
+Having spent my career working in banking, I was naturally asked to join and subsequently chair the Finance & Premises Committee and oversee the Maintenance Fund.
 Given the stretched finances of all schools, I’m very happy to serve in this way.

-There is something very special about our school, and the link to St Matthews church, and I feel privileged to be a part of this community.
-I’m also a manager of the Raynes Park Tigers U8 football team so I’m very pleased with the level of sporting provision at school, where St Matthews always punches above its weight.
+There is something very special about our school, with the strong link to St Matthews church, and I feel privileged to be a part of this community.
+Having two energetic and sport loving children, I’m also very pleased with the level of sporting provision at school, where St Matthews always punches above its weight, giving all the children the chance to play and compete in a wide range of sporting activities.

 I have two sons at St Matthews, am married to Emma and was elected as a Parent Governor in 2018.
 I provide a current parents perspective on the governing body and am a point of contact for all parents.
 I often drop William and Hector to school in the mornings so please introduce yourself if you would like to chat.
 The school governing body provides important support to Mr Quinn and the teaching staff and I hope to help with the continued success of St Matthews.